jessicali88/Portfolio-Project/doc/03-component-interfaces/03-component-interfaces.md

 Below is further rationale/explanation for the rubric items above:

-1. Because these assignments bui0ld on each other, it's important to acknowledge the growth and development of your work.
+1. Because these assignments build on each other, it's important to acknowledge the growth and development of your work.
 Therefore, you must show what has been changed following the proof-of-concept as it pertains to the interface design.